 TYPE OF REGISTRY AND DATE ESTABLISHED:

-There is also an Oncology Nurse who counsels patients on the detection of early warning signals of cancer and also assists during the collection of cervical smear and breast fine needle aspiration biopsy in the Cytology clinic.
+The registry is led by a consultant pathologist as the director, and staffed by a principal administrative officer as the acting registrar, a senior clerical officer as the data collector and data-entry clerk, a medical social worker in charge of patients’ counselling.
+There is also an oncology nurse who counsels patients on the detection of early warning signals of cancer and assists during the collection of cervical smear and breast biopsy in the cytology clinic.

 Director’s Contact details:

 Prof. Ima-Obong A. Ekanem